-- “Am I the only one who is nervous to have sex for the first time postpartum?”
+- “Am I the only one nervous about having sex for the first time postpartum?”

-Why is the six week postpartum visit important?
+Why is the 6 week postpartum checkup important?

-Fortunately, most women will have a six week postpartum checkup with their OB.
-This is the time to get some of your questions answered.
-Often, this visit is viewed as a necessity to get the “all clear” to return to activities like exercise and intercourse.
-It can also be a great opportunity for understanding your birth experience and healing process.
-Let’s talk about a few topics which you may want to discuss at your six week postpartum checkup.
-Let’s review why this visit is so important.
-You may also want to consider a six week postpartum checkup with a pelvic floor PT, too.
+The 6 week postpartum checkup is the time to get some of your questions answered.
+Discuss any lingering health conditions.
+This is when you get the “all clear” to return to activities like exercise and intercourse.
+Use it to understand your birth experience and the healing process.
+Let’s discuss a few topics you may want to discuss at your 6 week postpartum checkup.
+You may also want to consider a 6 week postpartum checkup with a pelvic floor PT.